prismicio/prismic-client/CONTRIBUTING.md

 # Lint your changes before requesting a review.
 No errors are allowed.
 npm run lint
+# Some errors can be fixed automatically:
+npm run lint -- --fix

 # Format your changes before requesting a review.
 No errors are allowed.
 npm run format